Services

 Who is eligible?

-• Canadian non-profit organizations.
+• Canadian non-profit organizations, duly registered.

-• Canadian associations, institutions, and foundations.
+• Associations, institutions, or Canadian foundations.

-• Canadian for-profit organizations for non-profit activities only.
+• Canadian for-profit organizations, for non-profit activities only.

 Who is not eligible